cultureamp/kaizen-design-system/docs/basic-component.md

 Test files should be named to match the component/function name (eg. `Pancake.spec.tsx` and `functionName.ts`) and live in the same directory.

-Ideally we would want to avoid snapshot tests as they do not have meaningful assertions/expectations and are very fragile (they can break with insignificant changes).
-We should instead write unit and functional tests.
+We should only write unit and functional tests in these files, and not snapshot tests as they do not have meaningful assertions/expectations.

+For visual regression testing, create a stickersheet story in Storybook and send it to Chromatic.

+### Types

+For any shared/useful TypeScript types that do not make sense to belong in the file it is used, create a `types.ts` file and export the types from `index.ts`.

 ## Component.tsx template